 An e-mail campaign targeting the international tourism industry is underway.

 ‘Our letters have been translated into French, German, Italian and Russian and we are requesting that travel agencies do no promote Namibia as a destination.
 The effects of the boycott are already felt; a South African travel company recently wrote an open letter to the Namibian Government urging them to end the slaughter due to the negative impact.’

 The Seals of Nam will continue to stage an increasing number of demonstrations both locally as well as abroad until the slaughter is permanently ended.
 They have the support and backing of a growing number of South African celebrities and are broadcasting their statements via You-tube and other social media to generate further awareness.

-The Cape Fur Seal is listed on Appendix II of CITES (United Nations Convention on International Trade in Endangered Species) as well as on the Red List of the IUCN (International Union for the Conservation of Nature), indicating that their numbers are vulnerable and they can’t afford to be clubbed.
+The Cape Fur Seal is listed on Appendix II of United Nations Convention on International Trade in Endangered Species (CITES) as well as on the Red List of the International Union for the Conservation of Nature (IUCN), indicating that their numbers are vulnerable and they can’t afford to be clubbed.

 ‘The solution would be for Namibia to immediately end its slaughter policy and protect these animals.
 We would like to see Namibia promote the colony as a major tourist attraction and market the seals in much the same way that South Africa does with its Big Five.
 Niche markets for seal guano can be developed.
 This would lead to skills development, tourism and conservation management, public relations, investment, ecotourism opportunities and provide many jobs.’